 If that’s the case, independent living is likely the best fit for you.
-If you would prefer to have a little assistance but would otherwise like to live the independent lifestyle you’re used to, assisted living could be beneficial.
+If you would prefer to have a little assistance but would otherwise like to live the robust lifestyle you’re used to, assisted living could be beneficial.
 It may not have “independent” in the name, but assisted living offers you the same freedom.
 The only difference is that you’ll have the necessary support.

 Independent living is also a popular choice for seniors who travel frequently or have homes in warmer climates where they prefer to spend winters.
 Because an independent living community offers maintenance and housekeeping, residents can leave for an extended period of time without worrying about their home or arranging for someone to keep an eye on their residence.

 If you have questions about your senior living options, you are always welcome to contact us.
 As a not-for-profit, faith-based family of communities, we have over 110 years of experience in the senior living industry that we’re eager to share with you.